Club Autosport Race Team

-These include the English, British, Northern, Midland and Points Championships.
+These include the English, British, Northern and Midland and Track Points Championships.

 In the 80s they moved into circuit racing in the Porsche Club GB Series.
-As many specialists did at the time they raced a genuine 2.7 RS, some examples are selling for more than £1 million now.
+As many specialists did at the time they raced a genuine 2.7 RS lightweight, some examples are selling for more than £1 million now.

 Mick went on to win the Porsche Club Championship overall in 1988 in his 911 2.2 S, a great achievement beating over 100 drivers including Tiff Needell and Tony Dron.

-Richard won the 1987 and 1988 modified Porsche series in the red 959.
-The first Turbo Charged Porsche Race Car they had built.
+Richard won the 1987 and 1988 modified Porsche series in the flame spitting red 959.
+The first Turbo Charged Porsche Race Car the team had built.
 He went on to win the Intermarque Challenge and Ferrari v Porsche Series in this car and the later Pink 961.

 The 90s saw the switch to Thunder Saloons, televised meetings and huge prize money were a big draw.

 Both retired from circuit racing later in the 90s to concentrate on their sons racing – Mark Chilton and Craig Phillips.